 What is two-factor authentication

 Two-factor authentications is a method of verifying the user using two different types of validity checks, often by asking for something only the user knows and something only they possess.
 Bank cards are a good example of an everyday use of 2FA where the card is something physical the user has and the pin number a secret only they know.

 At UpCloud you already have a username and a password that are something only you know.
 The second factor in authentication can be a smartphone, a personal item that almost everyone carries around with them on daily basis.
 To use your smartphone for 2FA you will need to download and install an authenticator application.
 Here are some examples of supported applications:

 - Duo Mobile (Android/iPhone)

 - Authenticator (Windows Phone 7)

 Below you can find detailed instructions on how to connect an authenticator application with your UpCloud account.

-- In the 2FA configurations window, you will see a shared secret key for connecting an authenticator application on your smartphone with your UpCloud account and a QR-code matching the key below it.
+- In the 2FA configurations window, you will see a shared secret key for connecting an authenticator application on your smartphone with your UpCloud account and a QR-code matching the key.

-- Once you have an appropriate application installed, open it and follow the in application instructions on how to set up a new account using either the key or the QR-code displayed in the 2FA details window.
+- Once you have an appropriate application installed, open it and follow the in-application instructions on how to set up a new account using either the key or the QR-code displayed in the 2FA configuration window.